Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

 Weak gravitational lensing allows the direct measurement of the total matter fluctuations.
 The shapes of galaxies are coherently deformed by the effect of foreground matter, leading to a measurable correlation of galaxy ellipticities.
 The effect can be expressed in terms of the integrated density along the line of sight, the lensing convergence,

-with the comoving distance $\chi$ and the weighting function $W^\kappa(z)$~\citep{Bartelmann:1999yn, Kilbinger:2014cea}.
+with the comoving distance $\chi$ and an appropriate weighting function $W^\kappa(z)$ which depends on survey specifications~\cite{Bartelmann:1999yn, Kilbinger:2014cea}.
 Together with the observed galaxy field $\delta_g$, the addition of gravitational lensing allows to construct three distinct two-point functions: cosmic shear $\langle \kappa \kappa \rangle$, the lensing effect of foreground galaxies on background shapes (galaxy-galaxy lensing) $\langle \delta_g \kappa \rangle$ and galaxy-galaxy clustering $\langle \delta_g \delta _g \rangle$ also discussed in Sec.~\ref{subsec:gal_clustering}.
-The combination of the three angular power spectra is known as 3x2 analysis and set tight constraints on cosmological parameters \citep{Heymans:2020gsg, DES:2021wwk}.
+The combination of the three angular power spectra is known as 3x2 analysis and set tight constraints on cosmological parameters~\cite{Heymans:2020gsg, DES:2021wwk}.